THE LIFELINE OF COASTAL WATERS

 Seagrasses exhibit growth both vertically and horizontally.
 Their leaves extend upwards, adeptly harnessing sunlight, while their roots extend downward into the sediment to extract essential nutrients.
 Remarkably, seagrasses can achieve a growth rate of up to 12 inches daily and have the potential to endure for as long as 20 years.

 Seagrasses can reproduce both sexually and asexually.
-Sexual reproduction transpires through pollination: where one plant’s pollen is captured by another plant’s eggs.
+Sexual reproduction transpires through pollination — one plant’s pollen is captured by another plant’s eggs.
 Conversely, asexual reproduction happens when a new plant emerges from a fragment of an established one.

-Seagrasses need a number of things to grow and thrive, including:
+Seagrasses need several things to grow and thrive, including:

-- Sunlight: Seagrasses are photosynthesizes, which means they use sunlight to create food.
-They need at least six hours of sunlight per day to grow and survive.
+- Sunlight: Seagrasses are photosynthetic, which means they use sunlight to create food.
+They need at least six hours of sunlight daily to grow and survive.

 - Water: Seagrasses need clean, clear water to grow.
 They are sensitive to pollution and can be damaged by excess nutrients, sediment, and toxins.